Noah van Lienden

 Co-founder · Amsterdam

 Redefining eCommerce growth by turning every visitor into a customer.
 Built and scaled growth technology for online retailers.
 Our way of moving towards generative UI.
+Personally worked on all frontend, NLP and UX of the platform.

 • Dutch Schools Debate College logo